sbouddha/git-bootcamp/github_basics.md

+#### **if you need to setup new folder for the github …or create a new repository on the command line**

+echo "# git-bootcamp" >> README.md
+git init
+git add README.md
+git commit -m "first commit"
+git branch -M master
+git remote add origin https://github.com/sbouddha/git-bootcamp.git
+git push -u origin master

+---

+#### **…or push an existing repository from the command line**

+git remote add origin https://github.com/sbouddha/git-bootcamp.git
+git branch -M master
+git push -u origin master

+---

-To download a file from a GitHub repository, make changes to it, and push the changes back, you can follow these steps:
+**To download a file from a GitHub repository, make changes to it, and push the changes back, you can follow these steps:**

 1. Clone the repository to your local machine using the git clone command.
 For example, to clone a repository named "my-repo" owned by the user "my-user", you can run the following command in your terminal:
 ```
 git clone https://github.com/sbouddha/sql-100-days.git